 Some potential biological mechanisms may explain the link between shift work and DM.
 First, shift work may interfere with the normal synchrony of the light-dark cycle, sleeping and eating patterns, which might cause a mismatch of circadian rhythms; it is already known that circadian disruption may accelerate the development of T2DM in diabetes-prone individuals.
-Second, shift work makes the workers change their bed time frequently, followed by the disturbance of the chronobiological rhythms.
+Fecond, shift work makes the workers change their bed time frequently, which leads to sleeping problems like poor sleep quality, followed by the disturbance of the chronobiological rhythms.
 Some studies have shown that insufficient sleep and poor sleep quality may develop and exacerbate insulin resistance.